-What remains of the synagogue where Jesus preached evokes some trepidation among its visitors, because once, right here, the Great Son healed a man possessed by the devil, healed, resurrected, and worked miracles.
-This once imposing building is constructed of white limestone called the Jerusalem stone, specially brought from a remote quarry.
+What remains of the 5th century synagogue where Jesus preached evokes some trepidation among its visitors, because once, right here, lord Jesus Christ healed a man possessed by the devil, healed, resurrected, and worked miracles.
+This once-imposing building is constructed of white limestone called the Jerusalem stone, specially brought from a remote quarry.
 According to archaeologists, the synagogue took about a hundred years to build.

-As already mentioned, the foundation of the city took place over 2000 years ago.
-In the first years of our era, it reached its highest prosperity, which was due to its geographical location.
+As already mentioned, the city was established over 2000 years ago.
+In the first years of our era, it reached its highest prosperity due to its strategic location.
 Numerous trade routes passed through Capernaum from the shores of the Mediterranean to Syrian Damascus.
 During these times, Capernaum was a small fishing village.

 STATE OF THE ART IN CAPERNAUM

 The main area of the national park, which covers approximately 8 hectares, is located northeast of the site of the discovery of antiquities.
-The Israel Nature and Parks Authority have prepared a special area here that helps and complements the visit to antiquities.
+The Israel Nature and Parks Authority has prepared a special area that helps and complements the visit to Capernaum archaeological remains.
 The national park is part of a new 3.5 km long promenade that connects Capernaum and Ein Sheva (Tabgha).

-A port was built next to the ancient monuments, which allows visitors to arrive in Capernaum from Tiberias and Ein Sheva.
-Because the level of the lake changes frequently, the port was built to rise and fall with the water level.
+A port was built next to the ancient monuments, which allows visitors to reach Capernaum from Tiberias and Ein Sheva.
+Because the water level changes frequently, the port was built to rise and fall with the water level.

-An information stand with a gift shop, toilets, a restaurant, and a diner is currently being erected in the national park.
-A fishing village and an artists' village are also planned, where daily life during the Second Temple period will be recreated.
+An information center stand with a gift shop, toilets, a restaurant, and a diner is currently being erected in the national park.
+A fishing village and an artists' town are also planned, where daily life during the Second Temple period will be recreated.